NEW: WHO denies causing panic

-Richner criticized WHO for previously making statements to the media "without being clear on the facts," the hospital official said in his statement Sunday.
+In his statement Sunday, the hospital official Richner criticized the WHO for previously making statements to the news media “without being clear on the facts.”

-"WHO was telling whole the world: New mystery killer disease in Cambodia!
-This was causing unnecessary panic in Cambodia," Richter wrote.
+“WHO was telling whole the world: New mystery killer disease in Cambodia!
+This was causing unnecessary panic in Cambodia,” Richter said.